-There are many ways you can get involved in environmental projects – either on your own land or in your local community.
+Get involved in environmental projects.
 There are local groups you can join and projects happening in your area.

-Since 2002, Council, with assistance from state and federal Governments, has been repairing degraded waterways along the Werribee and Lerderderg Rivers.
-The majority of works have included the removal of weed species such as willows, boxthorn and peppercorns and replanting of indigenous species.
-The replacement of weed species with indigenous species increases habitat for native birds and animals and reduces habitat ideal for rabbits and foxes.
-In addition to environmental benefits, the projects have resulted in the development of walking tracks for residents and visitors use, and improved the quality of drinking water.
+Since 2002, Council has been repairing waterways along the Werribee and Lerderderg Rivers with help from state and federal Governments.
+Most of the work is removing weed species such as willows, boxthorn, and peppercorns and replanting indigenous species.
+This benefits the habitat for native birds and animals and turns off rabbits and foxes.
+The projects have also developed walking tracks for residents and visitors use and improved the quality of drinking water.

 Werribee River Project - Ballan

 River restoration works on the Werribee River in Ballan started in mid-2005.
 It is a joint project between:

 The project improves the quality of the 4.5 km river environment through the removal of willows and planting of 25,000 indigenous trees.

 The Moorabool Landcare Network and the Lal Lal Catchment Landcare and Upper Williamsons Creek Landcare Groups started the Two Mountains Koala Trail in March 2014.
 This was to enable easier movement of koalas between Mt Buninyong and Mt Warrenheip.

 The Moorabool Landcare Network formed the Rabbit Action Group in 2013 to address the district-wide problem of rabbit immunity to Calicivirus and Myxomotosis.
 The Group includes members from Landcare groups, Moorabool Shire Council, Grow West, and DWELP.

 The Moorabool Landcare Network has more information about this project.